 - Comfort: If it feels heavy or makes your neck sore, it’s not for you.

 - Wireless or tethered: Want to move freely?
-Go wireless.
+Go wireless and standalone.

-- App ecosystem: Make sure the apps YOU want (like meditation or fitness) are supported.
+- App ecosystem: Make sure the apps YOU want (like meditation or fitness) are actually supported.

-Popular models this year include the Meta Quest 4, Apple Vision Pro Lite, and HTC Vive Flow 2.
-Each has its own vibe pick based on your needs, not just reviews.
+Popular picks right now include the Meta Quest 3, Apple Vision Pro, and Sony’s PSVR 2 if you already own a PS5.
+If portability for on-the-go relaxation matters more to you than gaming power, the compact HTC Vive Flow is still worth a look.
+Each has its own vibe — pick based on your needs, not just reviews.
+(Full comparison)

-It supports a wide range of wellness and productivity apps.
-And let’s be honest, Apple’s integration with other devices (like syncing your heart rate from your Apple Watch) is super smooth.
+Worth knowing before you buy: reviewers consistently note it’s front-heavy for long sessions, so comfort is more about which strap and headband option you pick than the base unit itself.
+It supports a wide range of wellness and productivity apps, and Apple’s integration with other devices (like syncing your heart rate from your Apple Watch) is smooth.

 Still, it’s not for everyone.
 If you’re on a budget or don’t use Apple products, better (and cheaper) options exist.